The Theory of Money, Part 28

 So he implements some safeguards.

-First, he gets all the banking leaders together in his region and establishes a reserve-sharing central bank.
+First, he gets all the banking leaders together in his region and establishes a region-wide specie pool.

-Next, he uses his legislative power to require the daily interest rate for all reserve-sharing central banks to be fairly high to discourage the need to use it (but not so high that it will cause the borrowing bank to bleed money so fast that it ends up declaring bankruptcy anyway).
+Next, he uses his legislative power to require the daily interest rate for all specie pools to be fairly high to discourage the need to use them (but not so high that it will cause the borrowing bank to bleed money so fast that it ends up having to declare bankruptcy anyway, which would also reflect poorly on/decrease trust in the banking industry).

 Next, he gives himself the authority to suspend all banking in the case of a financial emergency.
 That way, he can stop a bank run in its tracks by sending all the lining-up people home and try to ease the public panic before re-opening all the banks, which he could potentially even do the next day.